DarrielleEvans/ROCK-PAPER-SCISSORS/README.md

 ```
 - How to work from multiple branches and merge the code
 - How to use DOM manipulation
--How to use Events for buttons
+- How to use Events for buttons
 - How to hide div and show divs based on features

 ```